 Hard – position a weighted bar across the hips during the movement

-In addition to my main 5 exercises for football I always incorporate core strengthening and stabilisation exercises.
+In addition to my main 5 exercises for football, I always incorporate core strengthening and stabilization exercises.

 In developing the musculature of the core I like to break the core into 3 distinct movements that replicate all the functional movements of the body (anterior, rotational and lateral core as well as glute function)

 Lying face down raise your body so you are balancing on your toes and elbows which are positioned directly under the shoulders, ensure your neck and head are held in line with the torso.
 In addition, tighten the core muscles and keep the hips up.
 Imagine you are bracing your core to prevent someone from hitting you in the stomach.
 Do not hold your breath

 Perform 2 to 3 sets of 30-60 second efforts

 To progress the exercise raise and arm or leg or the opposite arm and leg at the same time.
 Alternatively, perform the exercise while balancing on a stability ball.

 The half-kneeling chop and lift is a great functional exercise that activates core, glutes and upper body pushing and pulling muscles and can be performed from a high to low position or low to high position using a cable machine.

 Kneel side on to the cable machine with the front foot on the ground with the knee at 90 degrees.
 The leg furthest away from the cable machine is kneeling on the ground with the foot behind the body.

 Imagine you are balancing the front foot, back knee and back foot along a very thin line.
 Keep the head up, core tight and focus on contracting the glute of the leg furthest away from the cable machine.
 You should feel unstable.

 With the arms kept straight, body square and looking straight ahead